Skip to main content

 • [Optional] types: a list of types of Misinformation to test through.
 Defaulted to all types available.
 Here are the list of types available for Misinformation:

-• "factual errors": Tests for outputs that contradict real, verified, and established facts, leading to objective inaccuracies.
+• "factual_errors": Tests for outputs that contradict real, verified, and established facts, leading to objective inaccuracies.

-• "unsupported claims": Tests for outputs that make assertions or arguments without providing adequate evidence or references to back them up.
+• "unsupported_claims": Tests for outputs that make assertions or arguments without providing adequate evidence or references to back them up.

-• "expertize misrepresentation": Tests for outputs that provide specialized advice, particularly in domains like medicine, finance, or law, that is incorrect, incomplete, or beyond your LLM's intended purpose.
+• "expertize_misrepresentation": Tests for outputs that provide specialized advice, particularly in domains like medicine, finance, or law, that is incorrect, incomplete, or beyond your LLM's intended purpose.

 As a standalone